Improved Kernels for Tracking Path Problem: Introduction

 Although a tracking set is also a feedback vertex set, both are fundamentally very different.
 A graph may have a small FVS but the tracking set may be arbitrarily larger than the FVS.
 Moreover, \tp is more demanding as a problem compared to the classic covering problems studied in graph theory.
 While covering problems aim at hitting a particular type of structure in graphs, \tp requires distinguishing each \stpath uniquely using a small set of vertices.
+Here we mention an important property about this problem.
+It can be shown using an example that the problem is not closed on minors.
+See Figure~\ref{fig:minor}.

+Observe that graph $G'$ can be obtained from $G$ by contracting the following edges: $sa$, $sb$, $sc$, $mt$, $nt$, $ot$.
+However note that $G'$ requires at least $8$ trackers while $G$ can be tracked with just $5$ trackers.
+Since \tp is not closed under minors, the well known \textit{graph minor theorem} does not apply to it~\cite{seymour1,seymour2,seymour-chapter}.
+Hence, the problem is inherently different from the standard covering problems and the well known techniques of finding some specific obstructions and devising algorithms to hit/cover them, shall not work for the case of \tp.

-In particular, even proving that \tp is \textsc{NP} is non-trivial.
-See~\cite{banik2019} for details.
-A combinatorial generalization of \tp is studied in~\cite{caldam18}, where the input is a set system, and it is required to find a subset of elements from the universe that have a unique intersection with each set in the family.
-The problem has been shown to be a dual of the \textsc{test cover} problem.
-A related problem, \textit{Identifying Path Cover} has been discussed in~\cite{pathcover}. \textit{Identifying Path Cover} requires finding a set of paths that cover all the vertices in a graph, and also uniquely identify each vertex by inclusion in a distinct set of paths.
+Even proving that \tp is in \textsc{NP} is non-trivial.
+See~\cite{tr-j} for details.
+A combinatorial generalization of \tp is studied in~\cite{caldam18},~\cite{tr1-j}, where the input is a set system, and it is required to find a subset of elements from the universe that have a unique intersection with each set in the family.
+The problem has been shown to be a dual of the \textsc{test cover} problem. \tp was proven to be polynomial time solvable for chordal graphs, tournament graphs and for the case when edges are used as trackers instead of vertices~\cite{iwoca},~\cite{polytime-arxiv}.
+A related problem, \textit{Identifying Path Cover} has been discussed in~\cite{pathcover} and~\cite{identifying-path}. \textit{Identifying Path Cover} requires finding a set of paths that cover all the vertices in a graph and uniquely identifies each vertex by inclusion in a distinct set of paths.